fengalin/raspdac-on-osmc/README.md

 2. Enter **LCDproc**
 3. Select **Services - XBMC LCDproc**, then **install**

-The LCD display should show "XBMC running..." and the time and date.
+The display should show "XBMC running..." and the time and date.
 See [Modify how things are displayed](#conf_display) if you want to change this message.